lyveminds/scamandrios/README.md

 Specify the `cqlVersion` parameter if you are using Cassandra 1.1 and want to use CQL 3.

-You can supply a function in the `getHost` parameter to override the random host selection that the pool will perform when handling a request. __NOTE:__ We intend to replace the pool implementation with one based on [poolee](https://github.com/dannycoates/poolee), so overriding will eventually be impossible as well as somethg you probably won't ever feel the need to do.
+You can supply a function in the `getHost` parameter to override the random host selection that the pool will perform when handling a request. __NOTE:__ We intend to replace the pool implementation with one based on [poolee](https://github.com/dannycoates/poolee), so overriding will eventually be impossible as well as something you probably won't ever feel the need to do.

 As with most error-emitting objects in node, if you do not listen for `error` it will bubble up to `process.uncaughtException`.